Pinoy Big Brother: Celebrity Edition 1: Celebrity housemates

 Below are the housemates who are introduced in the Grand Welcome Party.
 Rather than twelve in the original edition, fourteen were chosen for this edition and are listed below in order of introduction.
 Days before the Grand Welcome Party, only their feet were shown.
 However, in the morning of the Grand Welcome Party's new date, the Philippine Star prematurely published a full-page advertisement showing the new housemates in full view.

-Houseguests

-Similar to the franchise's previous seasons, Big Brother invited guests to his house for special purposes.

-Notable houseguest for this season were Jasmine Trias, Sandara Park, Jason Gainza, Nene Tamayo and Tirso Cruz III.